DrDonk/OC4VM/docs/notes.md

 uses OpenCore capabilities to emulate an Intel CPU when using an AMD CPU.

 ### 1.1.2 Patch List
-List of AMD patches in config.plist and their current status in OC4VM
+List of AMD patches in AMD_Vanilla and their current status in OC4VM

 | Function/Target                             | Patch Name                            | Comment                                     |
 | ------------------------------------------- | --------------------------------------| ------------------------------------------- |